Albert Aguayo: Other work

 Aguayo's past organizational responsibilities also include the Presidency of the North-American Society for Neuroscience, the Canadian Association for Neuroscience and the Canadian Neurological Society.
 He also served for the Canadian Neuroscience Network of Centres of Excellence, working as the Scientific Director.

 As well as being a strong advocate of neuroscience, Aguayo has also given many lectures in Canadian, American and foreign universities that include McGill University and Harvard University.
 He strongly believes in the advancement of Neuroscience in Higher educational institutes.
 Aguayo is the author of more than 150 scientific publications and has received prestigious degrees from Lund University ad Queen's University.
 He has also taken part in the editorial board of 26 notable journals.

-Honorable Mentions
+Honours

 From 2005 to 2008, Aguayo was the president of the International Brain Research Organization as well as being the former Director of McGill University's Centre of Research in Neuroscience.
 Aguayo is also the Chair of the Scientific Advisory Board of the Friedrich Miescher Institute located in the city of Basel, Switzerland and has also newly been appointed into the Consortium Advisory Panel.
 He has been the recipient of many awards and honorable mentions, including the Order of Canada.
 He was appointed fellow of the Royal Society in 1993.
 In 1988, Aguayo received the Canada Gairdner International Award For the discovery of the regrowth of neural connections being possible in injured mammalians' central nervous systems.